 In an action brought by NYSDOH pursuant to section 12 of the Public Health Law, the State Supreme Court for Westchester issued an Order, entered on January 23, 2002, that granted NYSDOH's motion for summary judgment, holding that WJWW violated the State Sanitary Code by failing to construct and operate a water filtration plant.
 The State Supreme Court's Order was affirmed on appeal in 2003.
-Upon remand, on June 9, 2004, the Supreme Court granted a permanent injunction requiring WJWW to construct the filtration plant (Judgment and Order of New York State Supreme Court Index No. 13364-99, Justice Louis A. Barone).
+Upon remand, on June 9, 2004, the Supreme Court granted a permanent injunction requiring WJWW to construct a filtration plant (Judgment and Order of New York State Supreme Court Index No. 13364-99, Justice Louis A. Barone).
 The permanent injunction was upheld on appeal in 2005.
 It remains in effect today.

-To comply with the injunction, WJWW prepared to proceed with construction of a membrane filtration plant.
-The plant was proposed to be located on a 13.4-acre parcel of property it owned in the Town of Harrison adjacent to the County Airport.
+To comply with the injunction, which established a schedule and milestones toward compliance with the mandatory filtration requirement, WJWW prepared to proceed with construction of a membrane filtration plant.
+The plant was proposed to be located on a 13.4-acre parcel of property it had acquired in the Town of Harrison adjacent to the County Airport.
 The project was identified as a Type II action under the Type II category that is today codified at 6 N.Y.C.R.R. § 617.5(c)(35) ("a particular course of action specifically required to be undertaken pursuant to a judgment or order").
-WJWW determined that it would submit the site plan for approval and follow the Town/Village of Harrison Planning Board process.
-Applications for local site plan and special exception use permits were submitted to the Planning Board, which issued a negative declaration under SEQRA and granted certain approvals on June 21, 2005.
+WJWW determined that it would submit for local approvals and follow the Town/Village of Harrison Planning Board process.
+Applications for local site plan and special exception use permits were submitted to the Planning Board, which issued a negative declaration under SEQRA and granted approvals on June 21, 2005.
 The final design of WJWW's original water treatment plant was completed and approved by NYSDOH and the County Department of Health in 2006.

-As a result of lawsuits brought on by a third party challenging different permits and approvals for the facility, the Planning Board rescinded its prior approvals and, notwithstanding the prior negative declaration, issued a positive declaration on June 11, 2007.
-In accordance with a scope determined by the Planning Board, WJWW proceeded to prepare a DEIS, which the Planning Board certified as complete on September 25, 2007.
+As a result of lawsuits brought by a third party challenging certain permits and approvals for the facility, the Planning Board rescinded its prior approvals and, notwithstanding the prior classification of the action as Type II and negative declaration, issued a positive declaration on June 11, 2007.
+In accordance with a scope adopted by the Planning Board, WJWW proceeded to prepare a DEIS, which the Planning Board certified as complete on September 25, 2007.
 A public hearing was conducted on November 15, 2007, and WJWW prepared and submitted a draft FEIS in July 2008.

 As part of the EIS process, WJWW explored alternatives to filtration including regional water treatment and conveyance options.
-After the FEIS was issued, there was significant interest among the Planning Board and other project stakeholders in a County-lead regional water treatment and conveyance alternative.
+After submission of the draft FEIS, there was significant interest among the Planning Board and other project stakeholders in a County-lead regional water treatment and conveyance alternative.
 These options were further evaluated by WJWW, but ultimately, the regional water utilities pursued treatment options that did not provide any option for WJWW to obtain treated water.
-With regional water treatment and conveyance options no longer available, WJWW then investigated the viability of another alternative to filtration of Rye Lake water consisting of construction of a pipeline for conveyance of treated water directly from New York City's Shaft 20 in Yonkers.
-In 2016, the alternative was ultimately rejected due to its exorbitant cost at \$175 million and the identified potential impacts.
+With regional water treatment and conveyance options no longer available, WJWW then investigated the viability of another alternative to filtration of Rye Lake water consisting of construction of a pipeline for conveyance of treated water directly from New York City's Shaft 20 in Greenburgh.
+In 2016, the alternative was rejected due to its exorbitant cost and the identified potential significant impacts.